-RECOVERY STRATEGIES FOR FOOTHILLS FESCUE GRASSLANDSCategory: 2016, Community Grant, Current, Grant, Land Use
+RECOVERY STRATEGIES FOR FOOTHILLS FESCUE GRASSLANDSCategory: 2016, Community Grant, Completed, Grant, Land Use

 Given increasing development pressures from multiple industries on grasslands of the foothills and eastern slopes, there is an urgent need to determine effective restoration methods and promote industry stewardship on native grassland landscapes.
 Developing guidelines to improve reclamation practice supports the Foothills Restorations Forums mission to educate and disseminate information that will improve reclamation practice and stewardship.
 Thus far, similar studies have been completed for the Dry Mixedgrass, Mixedgrass and Northern Fescue Natural Subregions.
 This project is required to complete the suite of new tools.